-Timber - If a product has more than 20% of its mass, cost, or volume of timber materials, the product must product must have a valid FSC, Responsible Wood, or PEFC chain of custody.
-Note Supawood timber products are generally Responsible Wood/ PEFC sourced.
+Timber Supplies - If a product has more than 20% of its mass, cost, or volume of timber materials, the product must product must have a valid FSC®, Responsible Timber Supplies, or PEFC/21-31-150 chain of custody.

-Paints, adhesives, sealants, carpets, and engineered wood products – These products must meet the Minimum Expectations as defined in the credit “Exposure to toxins” in Green Star Buildings.
+Paints, adhesives, sealants, carpets, and engineered timber supplies – These products must meet the Minimum Expectations as defined in the credit “Exposure to toxins” in Green Star Certified Buildings Australia.

 This includes VOCs and formaldehyde in the case of Supawood products.
 Note old test standards such as E0, E1, etc for the demonstration of formaldehyde levels are being phased out, and international standards are now promoted instead, based solely on CARB II requirements from USA.